Cybernetic1/conceptual-keyboard-v1_bad/README.md

 Right now I'm experimenting with various categorization schemes.

-Currently the Chinese dictionary (同義詞詞林) and Roget's Thesaurus are available.
+Currently the Chinese dictionary "同義詞詞林" and Roget's Thesaurus are available.
 The sources of dictionaries and my scripts for working with them are included in the "dictionaries" directory.